 Just a 40-minute drive from downtown Portland is the beginning of the beautiful eighty mile long Columbia River Gorge (so named because it winds along the Columbia River).

 You can take your pick of plunges here, with more than a dozen impressive waterfalls and hiking trails galore.
-Eventually, you’ll arrive at Multnomah Falls, one of the crown jewels of falls here.
+Eventually, you’ll arrive at Multnomah Falls, one of the most beautiful waterfalls in Oregon.

 According to Native American folklore, the falls were a gift from the Gods to a young princess looking for a private bathing spot.